 In the State of Michigan, a plaintiff may be up to 50 percent at fault for a serious accident and still receive compensation for their injuries and pain and suffering.

-In these cases, however, the amount of compensation received on a trial judgement will be reduced by the plaintiff’s percentage of fault.
+In these cases, however, the amount of compensation received on a trial judgment will be reduced by the plaintiff’s percentage of fault.

-Because of their size and weight, trucks are the most lethal vehicles on the road, and as such, accidents with them are often severe and sometimes fatal.
+Because of their size and weight, trucks are the most lethal vehicles on the road, and as such, accidents involving trucks are often severe and sometimes fatal.

-These are the most common serious injuries that occur from trucking accidents:
+The most common serious injuries that occur from trucking accidents include:

-First, it is important to ensure the safety of everyone on the scene.
+First, it’s important to ensure the safety of everyone on the scene.
 If it is suspected that anyone requires immediate medical assistance, call 9-1-1 right away.
-EMS will generally arrive quickly to treat those with injuries.
+EMS will generally arrive quickly to treat the injuries.
 Wait for their arrival and stay on the scene while being treated and for as long as possible thereafter — as long as it does not compromise anyone’s health.

 Second, it’s critical to disclose any and all pain points and injuries to EMS personnel.
 It is required that all serious road accidents be reported to the police as well.
 Provide as many details as possible to the officers who arrive on the scene.
 Everyone should explain their version of the event in their entirety.

-Finally, it’s a good idea to write down everything possible about the event and to do so right away.
+It’s a good idea to write down everything possible about the event and to do so right away.
 Those involved can use their phones to take pictures and videos of injuries, vehicle damage, and other driver’s information.
 Snap photos of their driver’s license, license plate, and insurance card.
 Ask any eyewitnesses what they saw.
-Jot down what they say, and note their contact information as well.
+Jot down what they say and note their contact information as well.

 We understand that approaching a lawsuit after a trucking accident can be daunting.